When we began Here to Help in October of 2007 we knew we wanted to be different than all other Private Foundations.

 We wanted to be hands on and address the needs of individuals who were facing an emergency situation.
-This included individuals being evicted from their residence or needing a vehicle to get to and from work or fleeing from domestic violence and needing help with first month’s rent at a new residence.
+This included individuals being evicted from their residence or needing a vehicle to get to work or fleeing from domestic violence and needing help with first month’s rent at a new residence.

 We wanted to directly assist these individuals who were at a critical point in their life and facing an emergency.
 They simply needed a hand up in a moment of need.